layerswap/project-stork/README.md

 5. Stork contract will call the DON network ... and do the rest as explained above ...

-It is apparent that the Stork contract calls that involve DON interactions are called from Relayer and routed through the `MinimalForwarder`.
+Notice that Stork contract calls that involve DON interactions are called from Relayer and routed through the `MinimalForwarder`.
 As a result, we can request Chainlink to whitelist the `Relayer` address to enable its use for all users.

+Currently, the Relayer covers the cost of gas fees for transactions.
+However, it is fairly easy to deduct these fees from the user who claims the funds and automatically transfer them to the Relayer.

 ## AccessToken privacy